 Among the most significant historic operating museums, all listed as National Landmarks or on the National Register, are the East Broad Top, Rock Hill Furnace, Pennsylvania, whose owners sold it for scrap in 1956 and whose buyer saved it and started tourist operations in 1960; Cumbres & Toltec Scenic, Chama, New Mexico; and Nevada Northern, Ely, Nevada.
 The train with the most riders is the White Pass & Yukon, Skagway, Alaska.
 Some museums came much later, such as the Wiscasset, Waterville & Farmington at Altna, Maine, organized in 1989.
 It is rebuilding a portion of a 2-foot gauge railroad on its original right of way.

 While some railroad photographers abandoned railroad photography when steam ended, others continued their creative work.
 Classic Trains published a fifty-year commemorative issue in 2010.
-And David Plowden, the country's best-known railroad photographer, has prepared a retrospective, Requiem for Steam: The Railroad Photographs of David Plowden, for a fall 2010 release.
+And David Plowden, the country’s best-known railroad photographer, prepared a retrospective, Requiem for Steam: The Railroad Photographs of David Plowden (2010).

 1960s: Unused Stations and Civic Reuses